Sjmarf/ember/docs/element_guide.rst

 What's next?
 ----------------

 That's everything you need to know regarding the basic structure of ember.
-In the next chapter, we'll look at how you can make more exciting elements such as toggles and sliders.
+In the next chapter, we'll look at making some proper menus!